DAG-width is PSPACE-complete: is -complete

-\begin{lemma} The robber has a strategy that permits him either to win or to reach a position from position $P$ where the robber is in $S_\phi^{\ell-3}$ and the cops occupy $O^b(\ell)$, $A(\ell)$ and at least one of $b_i(\ell)$.
-Furthermore, this robber strategy is winning if there are only $|M(\ell)|$ free cops. \end{lemma} \begin{proof} The robber stays in $N(\ell)$ until it is completely occupied by the cops.
-In that position, one of $c_i(\ell)$ is not occupied by cops, and the robber runs to a $C_i(\ell)$ and plays as in the proof of Theorem~\ref{thm:super-poly}.
+\begin{lemma} Let $\ell$ be the number of a level.
+Let the cops occupy $O^b(\ell)$ for some bit vector $b$ and let the robber component be $S^{\ell}_\phi$.
+The robber has a strategy that permits him either to win or to reach a position where the robber is in $S_\phi^{\ell-3}$ and the cops occupy $O^b(\ell)$, $A(\ell)$ and at least one of $b_i(\ell)$.
+If the level is universal, the robber can additionally enforce $b_0(\ell)$ or $b_1(\ell)$.
+Furthermore, this robber strategy is winning if there are only $|N(\ell)|$ free cops. \end{lemma} \begin{proof} Again, all cops in $O^b$ are all tied and there are $|N(\ell)|+1$ free cops.
+The robber stays in $N(\ell)$ until it is completely occupied by the cops.
+In that position, one of $c_i(\ell)$ is not occupied by cops, and the robber runs to $C_i(\ell)$ and plays as in the proof of Theorem~\ref{thm:super-poly}.
 Note that the cops from $A(\ell')$ and from $B(\ell')$ for all $\ell'>\ell$ cannot be removed. \end{proof}

 \begin{lemma} There is a winning strategy for $r+1$ cops on $S_\phi$ if and only if $\phi$ is true. \end{lemma} \begin{proof} Assume that~$r$ cops have a winning strategy~$\sigma$ on~$S_\phi$.
-In $\MCGAME(\phi)$, the existential player simulates the cops and robber game on $S_\phi$ by translating the moves of the existential player into robber moves and translating cop moves (according to~$\sigma$) into his choices of the existentially quantified variables.
-Assume that we reached a position~$P$ in the cops and robber game and a position $P_i$ (for $i\ge 1$) in the $\MCGAME(\phi)$ sich that the following invariant (INV) holds. \begin{itemize} \item the values $b_j = \beta(X_j)$ for the variables $X_j$ where $j\in\{1,\ldots,i-1\}$ are already chosen,
+Without loss of generality we assume that one cop is placed in $B(\ell)$ in every level $\ell$, even if not enforced by the robber.
+In $\MCGAME(\phi)$, the existential player simulates the cops and robber game on $S_\phi$ by translating the moves of the universal player into robber moves and translating cop moves (according to~$\sigma$) into his choices of the existentially quantified variables.
+Assume that we reached a position~$P$ in the cops and robber game and a position $P_i$ (for $i\ge 1$) in the $\MCGAME(\phi)$ such that the following invariant (INV) holds. \begin{itemize} \item Exactly the values $b_j = \beta(X_j)$ for the variables $X_j$ where $j\in\{1,\ldots,i-1\}$ are already chosen;